Belarus’ government to expand political-economic control at the expense of economic growth

 The pressured Belarusian economy

-Contrary to Belarusian Strongman Alexander Lukashenko’s orders to Belarusian officials, Belarus has not managed to curb inflation and increase economic growth this year.
-Between January-October, Belarus’ GDP continued to decline by 4.7% y/y.
+Contrary to Belarusian strongman Alexander Lukashenko’s orders to Belarusian officials, Belarus has not managed to curb inflation and increase economic growth this year.
+Between January-October, Belarus’ GDP continued to decline by 4.7% year on year.

-Inflation has decreased on due to the imposition of a strict price regulation system throughout the country.
-While this has decreased inflation for consumers its done so at the expense of retailers, manufacturers and service providers.
-As Belarus’ Deputy Prime Minister pointed out to Lukashenko in October, the currently high inflation levels are mostly external, and it’s impossible for Belarus to fend off rising global inflation.
+Inflation has diminished due to the imposition of a strict price regulation system throughout the country.
+While this has decreased inflation for consumers it has done so at the expense of retailers, manufacturers and service providers.
+As Belarus’ deputy prime minister pointed out to Lukashenko in October, the currently high inflation levels are mostly external, and it’s impossible for Belarus to fend off rising global inflation.

 On November 30, Belarus’ government drafted its national budget for 2023.
-The draft counts a deficit of $1.3bn, the deficit will thus widen by 11.6% compared to this year’s target.
-For 2023, budget spending is planned to rise by 19.1% while revenue is planned to rise by 19.9%.
+The draft reckons on a deficit of $1.3bn, so the deficit will thus widen by 11.6% compared to this year’s target.
+For 2023, budget spending is planned to rise by 19.1%, while revenue is predicted to grow by 19.9%.

 The draft also includes radical changes in the sources of financing the budget deficit.
 The main sources of financing will now be internal sources (up 60% compared to the budget for 2022), domestic borrowing, tax and grants from foreign countries.

-Spending on “national interests” will rise by 15.4% according to the new draft.
+Spending on “national interests” will rise by 15.4%, according to the new draft.
 This section likely includes a wide range of spending areas, from import substitution or the restructuring of non-solvent SOEs.
 The government has also budgeted $5.17bn for the repayment and servicing of its foreign debt obligations.
-National defense spendings will increase by 50% and spendings on “law and order” will increase by 30%.
+National defence spending will increase by 50% and spending on “law and order” will rise by 30%.

-The Belarusian government is thus clearly betting its money on maintaining economic stability through increased political control and further economic (and political) integration with Russia.
-Clearly,
+The Belarusian government is thus clearly betting its money on maintaining economic stability through greater political control and further economic (and political) integration with Russia.

 While the NBRB envisages a 4.1% increase in real disposable income of households, this is small comfort to Belarusian households today.
 Real disposable incomes of Belarusians decreased by 3.8% y/y in January-September 2022.

 Across all sectors (except for perhaps agriculture), Belarus’ growth numbers are dropping.
 Despite this, the number of companies declaring bankruptcy and the number of unprofitable enterprises in the country has decreased.
-A reason to this, could be the merging of smaller SOE’s into holdings.
+A reason to this could be the merging of smaller SOEs into holdings.

-By looking at this year’s FDI statistics in Belarus, it’s clear how western sanctions and Belarus intensified economic integration is rapidly increasing Russian investments while those from Western countries and Ukraine decrease.
+By looking at this year’s FDI statistics in Belarus, it’s clear how Western sanctions and Belarus' intensified economic integration is rapidly increasing Russian investments while those from Western countries and Ukraine are diminishing.

-bne IntelliNews previously reported on how Belarus’ government policies strangle the country’s growth prospects.
-The new price-regulation system, increased taxation and this year’s massively heightened spending on Belarusian SOE’s to facilitate import substitution is crowding out the private sector.
-Moreover, increased taxation of the population further pressures the already economically disadvantaged population.
+bne IntelliNews previously reported on how Belarus’ government policies are strangling the country’s growth prospects.
+The new price regulation system, increased taxation and this year’s massively heightened spending on Belarusian SOEs to facilitate import substitution is crowding out the private sector.
+Moreover, increased taxation of the population exerts further pressure on the already economically disadvantaged population.
 The most recent example is the suggestion of a new tax on sums of money donated or borrowed from close relatives.

-Another way through which the Belarusian government’s policies are strangling Belarusian growth, is by forcing foreign investors to stay in the country with the threat of otherwise nationalizing their companies.
+Another way the Minsk government’s policies are strangling Belarusian growth is by forcing foreign investors to stay in the country with the threat of otherwise nationalising their companies.
 New investments from Western countries will certainly dwindle in 2023; companies that were thinking about exiting Belarus before will definitely want to exit now, and companies unable to do so now will likely do it as soon as they can.